 What is a Digestivo?

-You will find various types of digestivos in Italy, some of the most popular being limoncello and nocino.
+You will find various digestivos in Italy, some of the most popular being limoncello and nocino.
 They are often served in a small glass and are intended to be sipped.

 Famous Italian Cocktails